sei-npacheco/moodle-aiprovider_bedrock/README.md

 by [Meeple](https://www.meeplesrl.it/)

+**Please note**: you do need a paid subscription with AWS in order to connect this service with Moodle.

 ## Installation

-To install this AI provider you can download the ZIP file and install from Administration > Site administration > Plugins > Install plugins, or you can unzip it in the ai/provider folder.
+To install this AI provider you can download the ZIP file and install from *Administration > Site administration > Plugins > Install plugins*, or you can unzip it in the `ai/provider` folder.
 This provider requires Moodle LMS 4.5, the first version to include the AI subsystem.

-You must provide an AWS Access Key and Secret Access Key for an AWS user/role with the right permissions to use Amazon Bedrock in your AWS account.
+You must provide an AWS Access Key and Secret Access Key for an AWS user with the right permissions to use Amazon Bedrock in your AWS account.
+Please remind to enable the models from *Bedrock configurations > Model access* in the selected region.

-You need to provide the AWS region and the [models](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html) to use for every specific Action.
+You need to provide the AWS region and the [models](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html) to use for every specific Action.

 ![ai_bedrock_settings](https://github.com/user-attachments/assets/6c82c210-9b34-4998-ae48-b427848c5e8f)

+## Tested models with version 1.0.0

+Amazon Bedrock (Foundation models)[https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html] need to be enabled from Bedrock console.

+We tested US and EU regions that provide models in Amazon Bedrock:
+- us-east-1
+    - us.anthropic.claude-3-7-sonnet-20250219-v1:0
+    - us.anthropic.claude-3-5-sonnet-20241022-v2:0
+    - us.anthropic.claude-3-5-haiku-20241022-v1:0
+    - anthropic.claude-3-haiku-20240307-v1:0
+    - amazon.nova-canvas-v1:0 (Image)
+- us-west-2
+    - us.anthropic.claude-3-7-sonnet-20250219-v1:0
+    - anthropic.claude-3-5-haiku-20241022-v1:0
+- eu-west-1
+    - eu.anthropic.claude-3-7-sonnet-20250219-v1:0
+    - eu.anthropic.claude-3-5-sonnet-20240620-v1:0
+    - amazon.nova-canvas-v1:0 (Image)
+- eu-central-1
+    - eu.anthropic.claude-3-7-sonnet-20250219-v1:0
+    - anthropic.claude-3-5-sonnet-20240620-v1:0
+- eu-west-3
+    - eu.anthropic.claude-3-7-sonnet-20250219-v1:0
+    - eu.anthropic.claude-3-5-sonnet-20240620-v1:0

+**Note**: models starting with *us.* or *eu.* use a cross-region inference to increase throughput and improve resiliency by routing the model's requests across multiple AWS Regions during peak utilization bursts.
+In particular, with respect to GDPR compliance, *eu.* cross-region inference routes requests to European regions.

 ## License